fawazahmed0/Moodle-Hacking/README.md

 <strong> If you would like to scrape data from web, automate a task, build out a website or consult on something

-Then please write mail to ping@datascraping.pp.ua </strong>
+Then please write mail to pingmd@datascraping.pp.ua </strong>

 ------------